The Go! Team: 2019–present: Get Up Sequences

-In March 2021, The Go!
-Team announced a new line-up and the title of their sixth album, Get Up Sequences Part One, which was subsequently released on 2 July 2021.
+In March 2021, the Go!
+Team announced a new band line-up and the title of their sixth album, Get Up Sequences Part One, which was subsequently released on 2 July 2021.
 The group had begun recording for the new album since 2019.
 In a 2021 interview, Parton revealed that he experienced hearing loss in his right ear during the recording of Get Up: "I woke up one Thursday in October 2019 and my hearing was different in some way [...]
 I seem to remember listening to music was bordering on unbearable."
 He further added that "the trauma of losing my hearing gave the music a different dimension for me and it transformed the album into more of a life raft."

-In September 2022, The Go!
+In September 2022, the Go!
 Team released a new single, "Divebomb", followed by releasing their seventh album, Get Up Sequences Part Two, on 3 February 2023.